-The investment fund invests at least 51% of the fund assets in the form of directly purchased individual securities (i.e. which are not held indirectly through investment funds or through derivatives) in equities or in equity-equivalent securities from companies that are active in the sectors of industry, technology, telecommunications, utilities, energy, healthcare, and in other sectors for the development and maintenance of infrastructure.
+The investment fund invests at least 51% of the fund assets in the form of directly purchased individual securities (i.e. not purchased indirectly through investment funds or derivatives) in EUR-denominated corporate bonds in the top rating classes (investment grade, or minimum ratings of Baa3 / Moody's, BBB- / Standard & Poor's or BBB- /Fitch).

-The investment fund invests a total of at least 80% of the fund assets in investments that are used to fulfill environmental and/or social characteristics of the investment fund.
-For the direct investment in securities and money market instruments, only those securities will be purchased which are used to fulfill environmental and/or social characteristics of the investment fund.
-When investing in units in investment funds, only investment funds may be purchased that have environmental and/or social characteristics or pursue sustainable investment (Art.
-8 and Art.
-9 of the Sustainable Finance Disclosure Regulation / Regulation (EU) 2019/2088).
+The investment fund invests a total of at least 80% of the fund assets in investments that are used to fulfill environmental and/or social characteristics and/or sustainable investment objectives of the investment fund.
+For the direct investment in securities and money market instruments, only those securities will be purchased which are used to fulfill environmental and/or social characteristics and/or sustainable investment objectives of the investment fund.